rk0cc/device_vendor_info/bundle/README.md

 ### Testing

-To run testes with `DeviceVendorInfo`, attaching `MockDeviceVendorInfoLoader` into `DeviceVendorInfo.instance` is requried otherwise the incoming testes will throws `UnsepportedError` immediately.
+To run testes with `DeviceVendorInfo`, `overrideCorrectTargetPlatform` must be invoked in `setUpAll` before all testes.
+Then, attach `MockDeviceVendorInfoLoader` into `DeviceVendorInfo.instance`.
+Otherwise the incoming testes will throws `UnsupportedError` immediately.

 ```dart
 // Specify testing platform to prevent causing test failed when running on unsupport platform accidentally.